A national casual-dine chain asked

 - What is the impact of our current couponing strategy and how do we reduce our discounting without negatively impacting visits and revenue?

-The client combined Promotions Manager (Fishbowl’s tool to optimize, distribute, and track promotions) with Guest Analytics to evaluate coupon use among guests and to look for opportunities to increase their effectiveness.
+The client combined Promotions (Personica’s tool to optimize, distribute, and track promotions) with Guest Analytics to evaluate coupon use among guests and to look for opportunities to increase their effectiveness.
 Guest Analytics was leveraged to evaluate coupon use among guests and to look for opportunities to increase their effectiveness.
 Guests were broken into 3 groups:

 - High-use couponers – those who used a coupon with each visit